alexhholmes/flint/README.md

 compressed block maintains the buffer space so it can continue to be mutable.
 Its dead slots and vacuumed and reused for new point updates.

+### Replication (future improvements)

+Standard deployment model is a single writer database with optional read replicas.
+This follows the common practice (used by Postgres) of streaming WAL changes to read replicas.
+This requires zero HA infrastructure and is the default solution for multi-instance deployments.

+### Failover and HA (future improvements)

+Optionally, failover with a lease-based, single writer deployment is available.
+With a single writer, Flint maintains the low-latency writes of the single-writer model while having the HA benefits of multi-master deployments.
+The cost is a brief amount of downtime and dropped queries (still much shorter of than alternatives such as Postgres + Patroni).
+This designates 3-5 nodes in a membership Raft quorum, and it elects a primary write instance. (*MAYBE*) Each database (logical) is assigned a Raft group and can assign any of the nodes as the primary write instance.
+This distributes logical databases among the Flint instances for best write-throughput.

+What Flint is not.
+An "infinitely" scaling multi-master database.
+This meets the 95% of use-cases where you have single-node writing and storage scale, but want the option for simple to manage HA and read replication to meet read throughput demands.
+You get fast writes, HA, read scaling, and operational sanity at the cost of geographically dispersed local writes and storage scaling for single deployments.

 ## Source Layout
 ```
   Server